Funded Projects

 Assisting First Nations People

-The Foundation is providing a grant of $608,000 to the Earth Garden Foundation to fund financial counselling in 10 remote Indigenous communities in the Pilbara region in Western Australia.
-Working with local Ranger groups, the financial counselling service will be delivered face-to-face by Broome-based Bush Money Mob for two and a half years from April 2022.
+The Foundation is providing a grant of $932,833 to the Earth Garden Foundation to fund financial counselling in 10 remote Indigenous communities in the Pilbara region in Western Australia.
+Working with local Ranger groups, the financial counselling service will be delivered face-to-face by Broome-based Bush Money Mob over three dry seasons (April to October) from April 2022 to June 2025.

-The area to be covered takes in parts of the Gibb River area, Fitzroy River Valley and the Great Sandy Desert.
+The Communities to be serviced include Pandanus Park, Yakanarra, Yiyili, Mowanjum and Bayulu in the Fitzroy River Valley, Punmu and Parnngurr in the East Pilbara desert and Imitji, Ngullaganda, Kupungarri in the Gibb River area.
 Communities that will be visited have either very limited access or no access to face-to-face financial counselling due to their very remote locations.
 Face-to-face delivery is important as it builds trust and makes the service more effective.
-Communication is challenging in very remote communities and many processes key to resolving debt and money issues take longer.
+Communication is challenging in very remote communities and many processes that are key to resolving debt and money issues take longer.

 Social impact evaluation

-In May 2023, the Foundation allocated $105,125 to Jumbunna Institute for Indigenous Education and Research, at the University of Technology Sydney to provide a social impact evaluation of the Foundation’s financial counselling service to remote indigenous communities in the Pilbara region of Western Australia.
-The services are provided by Bush Money Mob and the communities have previously had very little assistance from financial counsellors.
+In May 2023, the Foundation allocated $105,125 to Jumbunna Institute for Indigenous Education and Research, at the University of Technology Sydney to provide a social impact evaluation of the services provided by Bush Money Mob in these remote communities listed above.

 2016 Dina Sayers